Last Tuesday I had a really bad four hours that led to clarity, direction and peace.

-My external situation hadn’t changed in those 45 minutes, but there was an internal shift that occurred that made my external situation look entirely different and more manageable.
-I could cope.
+My external situation hadn’t changed in those 45 minutes, but there was an internal shift that helped me see my external situation in a different way.

 By the time I went to bed that night, I had made some decisions that needed to be made.
 I was at peace.
 I was clear.
 I had direction.
 And most of all, I was thankful for my four hour shit storm because it delivered answers where there were none before.

 I was also happy that I didn’t run from the storm and take cover with distractions and cigarettes.
 It didn’t feel good in the beginning – I felt naked and vulnerable, but when I got through it, a huge weight had lifted.

 Regardless of how hard you work, how good your intentions, how bad you want something, how much you think you have something figured out, how often you meditate, how healthy you eat, how many downward dogs you do in a day, or how much you think you have this business of life figured out, there will always be variables that are totally out of your control and capable of throwing your entire day / week / month / year into what feels like the fuck you bin.

 When this happens, the only thing you have control over is how you respond, and whether or not you make the choice to process the shit that you were gifted from the shit show.